clear perfume bottle on white fur textile

 Use The Bottom Shelf

 When storing your perfume, use it on the lowest shelf possible.
-This applies to storing it in the closet, bedroom, etc. When your body spray is stored on a lower shelf, it’s less likely to be exposed to as much light.
+This applies to storing it in a closet, bedroom, or similar area.
+When your body spray is stored on a lower shelf, it’s less likely to be exposed to as much light.

-It’s important to remember that heat rises, resulting in more temperature fluctuations on higher shelves and making the bottom portion of a room colder, which is ideal for body sprays.
+It’s important to remember that heat rises, resulting in greater temperature fluctuations on upper shelves and making the lower portion of a room colder, which is ideal for body sprays.

 Does The Type Of Fragrance Matter?

 When it comes to price, most people swear that luxury items are overpriced and pointless to buy.
-However, there are quite a few differences, especially concerning perfumes.
+However, there are several differences, particularly regarding perfumes.

-Luxurious fragrances are often made with more oils, which helps the scent last longer when worn.
+Luxurious fragrances often contain more oils, which help the scent last longer when worn.
 This also means that fragrances have a lower alcohol content.
 Overall, more oils and less alcohol will help the fragrance last longer.

 Can You Use Expired Body Spray

 You can, but you shouldn’t.
 First, the smell will change.
 You don’t want to smell like vinegar or something horrible all day.
-Second, you can wind up with irritated skin.
+Second, you may experience irritated skin.
 Instead, toss expired body sprays and rotate your stock.

 If you’re concerned that yours has gone wrong, pick up some new body spray instead of risking it.